jackpal/Taipei-Torrent/README.md

 Q: Why call it Taipei Torrent?

-A: jackpal started writing it while visiting Taipei, Taiwan
+A: I started writing it while visiting Taipei, Taiwan

 Q: What is the license?